J&J COVID-19 vaccine reviewed for links to additional reports of severe side effects -CDC

 Healthcare & PharmaceuticalsJ&J COVID-19 vaccine reviewed for links to additional reports of severe side effects -CDC

-The United States is reviewing reports of a handful of potential cases of severe side effects among people who received Johnson & Johnson’s (JNJ.N) COVID-19 vaccine in addition to those that led to a pause in its use, a top U.S. public health official said on Monday.
+(Reuters) - The United States is reviewing reports of a handful of potential cases of severe side effects among people who received Johnson & Johnson's COVID-19 vaccine in addition to those that led to a pause in its use, a top U.S. public health official said on Monday.

 U.S. health regulators called for a pause in administering the J&J vaccine last week due to reports of serious brain blood clots in six women under age 50 who received the shot out of some 7 million vaccinated with it in the United States.